christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 ![](http://christopher5106.github.io/img/simple_network.png)

-In symbolic computation, tensors are abstraction objects of the objets in the memory of the CPU or the GPU, simplifying manipulation, but how can we access their values outside from the result values of a session run ?
+In symbolic computation, tensors are abstraction objects of the operations and objets in the memory of the CPU or the GPU, simplifying manipulation, but how can we access their values outside from the result values of a session run ?

 For that purpose, Tensorflow created *Variables*, that add an operation to the graph, are initiated with a tensor and have to be initialized before the run (`None` in the shape definition defines any size for this dimension) :